U.S. Border Patrol Agent hurt in Washington crash that killed K9 partner

-COLVILLE, Wash. — A U.S. Border Patrol K9 Agent was involved in a single vehicle accident along Highway 395 early Sunday morning.
+COLVILLE, Wash. — A U.S. Border Patrol K-9 Agent was killed in a single-vehicle crash on Highway 395 on Sunday.

+Rescuers were able to extract the agent from the vehicle using the Jaws of Life.

-The agent was transported to the hospital with multiple injuries.
-The Agent’s K9 partner, Jackie, however succumbed to the injuries from the accident and died at the scene.
-K9 Jackie had been serving since April of 2015.
+The agent was taken to the hospital with multiple injuries.
+The agent’s K9 partner, Jackie, died from his injuries at the scene.

-“Thank you to all the rescuers and medical staff involved and please remember K9 Jackie and the agent in your thoughts and prayers,” Acting Chief Patrol Agent David BeMiller said.
+“Thank you to all the rescuers and medical staff involved and please remember K9 Jackie and the agent in your thoughts and prayers,” said Acting Chief Patrol Agent David BeMiller.
 “We understand the risks that we take as well as our K9 partners; it is never easy when we lose a partner.”

 RELATED: Seattle police dog catches porch pirate in Queen Anne